rjseymour66/shipping-go/README.md

 : _AWS ECS_, _Google Cloud Run_

 Platform as a Service (PaaS)
 : VM, OS, Runtime, Application.
 Allows developers to quickly create and iterate on their platforms.
+You provide the source code, and the platform identifies, builds, and runs your application.
 : _Heroku_, _Google App Engine_

 Function as a Service (FaaS)
 : VM, OS, Runtime, Application, Functions.
 Called _serverless_, because the developer doesn't have to know anything about the platform or runtime--just upload a function to run at an endpoint.
 : _AWS Lambda_, _Google Cloud Functions_.

+### Scale

+You need a way to check that your application is running and healthy.
+You can use a _health check_ endpoint that tells the running platform that the service is working and ready.